probabl-ai/skore/examples/README.rst

 Examples
 ========

-Below is a gallery of examples on how to use skore.
+Below is a gallery of narrated notebook examples on how and why to use skore.
+They also serve as our user guide.